 Maternity and Parental Leave Laws in Nevada

-A mix of federal and state laws give some employees in Nevada the right to take time off for pregnancy, childbirth, and/or parenting.
+A mix of federal and state laws gives some employees in Nevada the right to take time off for pregnancy, childbirth, and/or parenting.

 Taking Time Off During Pregnancy in Nevada

-There are two types of laws that might protect you if you need pregnancy leave: laws prohibiting pregnancy discrimination and laws that require pregnancy leave.
+There are two types of laws that might protect you if you need pregnancy leave: laws prohibiting pregnancy discrimination and laws that require employers to give you pregnancy leave.

-The FMLA, however, applies only to employers with at least 50 employees.
-And employees are eligible for leave if they have worked for the employer for at least 12 months, for at least 1,250 hours during the 12 months immediately preceding their leave.
-(Learn more about the FMLA, including eligibility requirements, in our article on FMLA leave for pregnancy and disability.)
+But the FMLA applies only to employers with at least 50 employees.
+And to be eligible for leave, you must have worked for the employer for at least 1,250 hours during the 12 months immediately preceding your leave.
+(Learn more about using FMLA leave for pregnancy and disability, including eligibility requirements.)

-Some states have their own laws requiring family and medical leave, but Nevada is not one of them.
+Some states have their own laws allowing for similar family and medical leave, but Nevada isn't one of them.

 Parenting Leave in Nevada